Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 Plain text

 Now Certbot will try to renew the certificates at 00:00 every day.
 If a certificate is about to expire within 30 days, it will be renewed.
-And since we already installed Certbot Nginx plugin, no further configuration is needed for the server part.
+And since we have already installed the Certbot Nginx plugin, no further configuration is needed for the server part.

 To verify the command works, you can use --dry-run